 Moor to Sea

-- Highlighting the North York Moors Coast’s trods, trails and tracks and encourage stronger links between walking & cycling routes, and food provision and accommodation businesses
+- Highlighting the North York Moors Coast’s trods, trails and tracks and encouraging stronger links between walking & cycling routes, and food provision and accommodation businesses.
+Investment in signage is underway to make clearer communications between communities and provisions.

 Find out more

-We will be working in partnership with the North York Moors Tourism Network to deliver the project.
+We are working in partnership with the North York Moors Tourism Network to deliver the project.
 More information on the Network is available here, including how to join the mailing list, or contact us directly.

 Funding for this project has been secured from CCF, which is funded by the Government, with income from the Crown Estate's marine assets.
 Unfortunately CCF does not accept applications where funding might have been used for onward distribution of funds - such as using it to run a community grants scheme or provide grants to local businesses.